-Is this the pathway that I would have chosen for my life, or did I just follow this pathway because society says this is a respectable and safe pathway, or because my parents expected me to take this route?
+Is this the pathway that I would have chosen, or did I just follow along because society says this is a respectable and safe road to travel?

-Essentially, am I writing my own life book, or am I letting other people write it for me?
+Are you writing your own life book, or are you letting other people write it for you?

-These questions usually become really apparent in our 30s, 40s or 50s, but for some it can be later.
+This question usually becomes really apparent in our 30s and 40s, but for some it can be earlier or later in life.

-Sure, we will have niggling doubts throughout all stages of life, but often it takes a big life event such as a personal loss to really make us sit down and think long and hard about where we've come from and the decisions we have made, where we are at, and where we going to end up.
+Sure, we all have niggling doubts through all stages of life over whether we've made the right decision or taken a wrong turn, but often it takes a big life event such as a personal loss to really make us sit down and think long and hard about where we've come from, where we're at, and where we're going to end up.